 Facing the sun in the south or the north

-Take the height of the sun with the sextant (Hs), then correct it to apparent height (Ha), and finally correct it to observed height (Ho).
+Take the altitude of the sun with the sextant (Hs), then correct it to apparent altitude (Ha), and finally correct it to observed altitude (Ho).

 Local apparent noon sight latitude: